2024 London mayoral election: Labour Party

 The incumbent mayor Sadiq Khan announced in January 2022 that he would run for re-election.
 He became Labour's candidate after party members and affiliates voted to automatically reselect him in December 2022.
-96% of local parties and party affilitates voted to re-select him without a contest, with some constituency Labour Parties, including Leyton and Wanstead and Tottenham, voting to open selection to more candidates.
+96% of local parties and party affiliates voted to re-select him without a contest, with some constituency Labour Parties, including Leyton and Wanstead and Tottenham, voting to open selection to more candidates.
 Khan had worked as a solicitor before being elected the Labour MP for Tooting in the 2005 general election.
 He held junior ministerial positions in Gordon Brown's government including spending a year as transport minister.
 From 2010 to 2015 he served as shadow justice secretary in Ed Miliband's shadow cabinet.
 He was first elected mayor of London in 2016, defeating the Conservative candidate Zac Goldsmith.
 He was re-elected in the delayed 2021 London mayoral election, that time beating the Conservative candidate Shaun Bailey.

 The shadow foreign secretary David Lammy and the former speaker of the House of Commons John Bercow had been suggested as possible alternative candidates for the party.